iThermAI/ExoFuse/README.md

 ## Contributors

 - **TRYGONS SA**: Lead manufacturing partner specializing in composite parts production for the marine and automotive sectors.
-- **iThermAI B.V.**: Technology partner providing expertise in AI-driven thermal monitoring and control systems.
+- **iThermAgent B.V.**: Technology partner providing expertise in Agent-driven thermal monitoring and control systems.

 ## Acknowledgments

-ExoFuse is a collaborative effort that brings together expertise in AI, composites manufacturing, and sustainable technology.
+ExoFuse is a collaborative effort that brings together expertise in Agent, composites manufacturing, and sustainable technology.
 We thank our partners and contributors for their valuable support in making this project a reality.